-This Annual Report on Form 10-K contains "forward-looking statements" within the meaning of Section 27A of the Securities Act of 1933, as amended, or the Securities Act, and Section 21E of the Securities Exchange Act of 1934, as amended, or the Exchange Act.
+This Annual Report on Form 10-K contains "forward-looking statements" within the meaning of the safe harbor provisions of the U.S. Private Securities Litigation Reform Act of 1995.
 Such forward-looking statements, which represent our intent, belief or current expectations, involve risks and uncertainties and other factors that could cause actual results and the timing of certain events to differ materially from future results expressed or implied by such forward-looking statements.
 In some cases you can identify these statements by forward-looking words such as "believe," "may," "will," "estimate," "continue," "anticipate," "intend," "could," "would," "project," "predict," "plan," "expect" or the negative or plural of these words or similar expressions.
 Forward-looking statements in this Annual Report on Form 10-K include, but are not limited to, statements about:

-- our expectations regarding the timing of initiating clinical studies, enrolling clinical studies and reporting results of clinical studies for our programs; - the likelihood and timing of regulatory submissions or related approvals for our product candidates; - the potential market opportunities for commercializing our product candidates; - our expectations regarding the potential market size and the size of the patient populations for our product candidates, if approved for commercial use; - estimates of our expenses, capital requirements and need for additional financing; - our expectation regarding the length of time that our existing capital resources will be sufficient to enable us to fund our planned operations; - our ability to develop, acquire and advance product candidates into, and successfully complete, clinical studies; - the initiation, timing, progress and results of future preclinical studies and clinical studies and our research and development programs; - the scope of protection we are able to obtain and maintain for our intellectual property rights covering our product candidates; - our financial performance; - developments and projections relating to our competitors and our industry; - our ability to manufacture our product candidates for our clinical studies, or if approved for commercial use, sales; - our ability to sell or manufacture approved products at commercially reasonable values; and - timing and costs related to qualification of our manufacturing plant.
+- · our expectations regarding the timing of initiating clinical studies, enrolling clinical studies and reporting results of clinical studies for our programs; - the likelihood and timing of regulatory submissions or related approvals for our product candidates; - the potential market opportunities for commercializing our product candidates; - our expectations regarding the potential market size and the size of the patient populations for our product candidates, if approved for commercial use; - estimates of our expenses, capital requirements and need for additional financing; - · our expectation regarding the length of time that our existing capital resources will be sufficient to enable us to fund our planned operations; - · our ability to develop, acquire and advance product candidates into, and successfully complete, clinical studies; - the initiation, timing, progress and results of future preclinical studies and clinical studies and our research and development programs; - · the scope of protection we are able to obtain and maintain for our intellectual property rights covering our product candidates; - · our financial performance; - developments and projections relating to our competitors and our industry; - our ability to manufacture our product candidates for our clinical studies, or if approved, for commercial sale; - our ability to sell or manufacture approved products at commercially reasonable values; and - timing and costs related to qualification of our manufacturing plant for commercial production.